b1ek/sail/README.md

 </p>

 ### blek!
 Sail
-blek!
-Sail is a production-ready alternative to <a href='https://github.com/laravel/sail'>Laravel Sail</a>, which runs on alpine instead of ubuntu and on nginx + php-fpm.
+blek!Sail is a production-ready alternative to <a href='https://github.com/laravel/sail'>Laravel Sail</a>, which runs on alpine instead of ubuntu and on nginx + php-fpm.

 ### Starting it up